 Our patio garden overlooks Sweetheart Abbey and dogs have always been very welcome.
-Now, we have indoor dog-friendly tables for well-behaved dogs and their owners.
+Now, we also have indoor dog-friendly tables for well-behaved dogs and their owners.
 So, that means, as well as being out of the cold and damp while you enjoy your lunch or post-walk treat, you’ll also have great views of both Criffel and Sweetheart Abbey.

 The historic village of New Abbey is a lovely place to visit and explore, and you can’t miss us!
 Abbey Cottage Tearoom is situated right next to the ancient ruins of Sweetheart Abbey.
 Then, a short stroll along the pretty Main Street will take you to the fascinating New Abbey Corn Mill.

 If you enjoy walking, there are plenty of routes from the village.
 Criffel dominates the skyline and is popular with hill walkers.
 If you’re looking for a family-friendly walk then the Waterloo Monument is a shorter hill walk with a tower to explore.
 The lower-level walks around Shambellie Woods and Airds Point are interesting all year-round.

 New Abbey is easy to find.
 It’s just six miles from Dumfries, on the South West Coastal 300 (#SWC300), close to the beaches of the Solway Coast and the nature reserve of Mersehead.

 The village’s public car park is just a few metres away from Abbey Cottage.
 With level access, we’re convenient for everyone.